cauezito/Schedrix/README.md

 <br>

 **Coverage:**
-> ⚠️ I know the importance of a good test coverage.
-But for know, I focused to reach 100% only on presentation layer, especially on ScreenModel, because there are many logics there.
+> ⚠️ I know test coverage matters, but for now I focused on hitting 100% in the presentation layer, mainly in the `ScreenModel`, since that’s where most of the logic lives

 ![Screenshot 2025-04-20 at 16 33 36](https://github.com/user-attachments/assets/217983c4-1a5e-4b33-9268-16c8b495b4cf)